A local’s guide to Ipswich’s foodie scene

 Metro Hotel Ipswich International is about as central as you can get, located just a 10-minute stroll from the bustle of Top of Town, with the Ipswich Civic Centre and Market Square Park your neighbours on either side.

 While there are perks to staying close to town, Jolie admits there’s also reward for those who don’t mind a commute.
-Just 38 minutes from the CBD, Spicers Hidden Vale is a luxurious country retreat set on 12,000 acres of Australian bush, home to beautifully restored heritage cottages and one of the sexiest resort pools in the state.
+About 40 minutes from the CBD, Spicers Hidden Vale is a luxurious country retreat set on 12,000 acres of Australian bush, home to restored heritage cottages and one of the sexiest resort pools in the state.

 If you’re a train lover, Jolie recommends choo-choo-choosing The Workshops Rail Museum as numero uno on your Ipswich to-do list.
 Even if you’re not a transport fanatic, you’ll still come away impressed and full of locomotive trivia knowledge after a few hours exploring Australia’s oldest railway workshops still in operation.